pmwago/Learning-Kotlin/README.md

 # Learning-Kotlin
-This repository will contain all my progress in learning of Kotlin
+This repository contains all my progress in learning of Kotlin